-- A PhD degree in a relevant background discipline (e.g. Ecology, Zoology, or motivated other). - Applicants should have obtained their Doctoral degree within five (5) years, or can show proof of pending graduation in 2021. - Applications from South African and international candidates are welcomed. - Candidates may not hold full-time salaried employment during the tenure of the award. - Valid passport (as this is a transboundary area). - Valid drivers' license. - Proficiency in English, both verbal and written, is required. - The following intellectual/experience background will be an advantage: - a.
-Analyses of complex datasets using multivariate statistics in the R statistical environment, and use of Kaleidoscope software, machine learning, and passive acoustic monitoring equipment. - b.
-Conservational in Sesotho and Afrikaans. - c.
-Familiarity with southern African grassland and wetland bird diversity would be an advantage.
+- A PhD degree in a relevant background discipline (e.g., Ecology, Zoology, or motivated other). - Applicants must have obtained their doctoral degree within the past five (5) years or be able to show proof of pending graduation in 2021. - Applications from South African and international candidates are welcomed. - Candidates may not hold full-time salaried employment during the tenure of the award. - Valid passport (as this is a transboundary area). - Valid driver's' licence. - Proficiency in English, both verbal and written, is required. - The following intellectual/experiential background will be an advantage: - Analyses of complex data sets using multivariate statistics in the R-statistical environment, and use of Kaleidoscope software, machine learning, and passive acoustic monitoring equipment. - Conversational in Sesotho and Afrikaans. - Familiarity with Southern African grassland and wetland bird diversity.